About the Authors

 A baby nest (also called a baby pod, baby cocoon or baby lounger) is a soft, padded product shaped like an oval nest or cradle.
 It has raised sides that gently surround your baby and a padded base underneath.
 The idea is that it mimics the snug, enclosed feeling of the womb — which newborns find incredibly calming.

 They're not a new invention, but they've absolutely exploded in popularity over the last five or six years, helped along by social media and an increasingly crowded market of beautifully designed versions in every neutral colourway imaginable.
-From a practical standpoint, they give you a portable, familiar spot to put your baby down during the day — on the sofa beside you, on the floor, in another room — and babies often settle better in one than on a flat surface.
+From a practical standpoint, they give you a portable, familiar spot to put your baby down during the day — on the sofa beside you, on the floor, in another room — which is why a baby nest for newborn use specifically has become one of the first things parents buy.
+Babies often settle better in one than on a flat surface, particularly in the early weeks.

 The important distinction to understand before anything else: a baby nest is not a sleep product.
 It's a lounger.
 That difference matters enormously for safety, and we'll cover it properly in the next section.